apetenchea/cdroot/source/_posts/handy-git-recipes.md

 That is:
 - The source tree: SHA-1 hash of the tree object representing the repository's file structure at the time of the commit.
 - Commit parent(s): The SHA-1 hash(es) of the commit parent(s).
-A commit can have multiple parents in the case of a merge commit.
+A commit can have multiple parents in the case of a merge commit (more on this later).
 - Author: the name and email address of the person who authored the changes, along with the commit timestamp.
 - Committer: the name and email address of the person who made the commit, along with the commit timestamp.
-This might be different from the author if the changes were committed by another person.
+This might be different from the author if the changes were committed by another person, see [this commit for example](https://github.com/ArangoDB-Community/python-arango/commit/d7a0b560f62df370c162dbea08724c30a993c60c).
 - GPG signature: this is optional, and can be used to verify the authenticity of the commit.
 It is generated using the author's private key, and can be verified using their public key.
 - Commit message: the text of the commit message.

 All that information is combined and hashed using the SHA-1 algorithm to produce a unique commit identifier.
-Here's how you can generate it yourself:
+Just for fun, here's how you can generate it yourself:
 ```shell
 (printf "commit %s\0" $(git --no-replace-objects cat-file commit dc2727c | wc -c); git cat-file commit dc2727c) | sha1sum